 Overexposure is when an image appears brighter than it should, or brighter than neutral exposure.
 When too much light hits the camera’s sensor, it results in an extremely bright image that is now overexposed.
 Overexposure limits detail in the photo and reduces any opportunity for shadowing or distinguishable highlights in the image.

-- Prevent overexposure by adjusting aperture, shutter speed, and ISO settings
+- Adjust aperture, shutter speed, and ISO settings

 - Use bracketing as you’re taking your shots